beartype/numerary/README.md

 ```

-Known warts can be cured using cache overriding as discussed above.
+Known warts *could* be cured by cache overriding as discussed above.
-To combat this particular situation, ``numerary`` provides an alternative: the [``SupportsNumeratorDenominatorMethods``](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.SupportsNumeratorDenominatorMethods) protocol and the [``numerator``](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.numerator) and [``denominator``](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.denominator) helper functions.
+However, to combat this particular situation, ``numerary`` provides an alternative: the [``SupportsNumeratorDenominatorMethods``](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.SupportsNumeratorDenominatorMethods) protocol and the [``numerator``](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.numerator) and [``denominator``](https://posita.github.io/numerary/latest/numerary.types/#numerary.types.denominator) helper functions.
-These allow accommodation of rational implementations that are mostly compliant with the exception of their respective ``numerator`` and ``denominator`` implementations.
+These allow accommodation of rational implementations like Sage’s that are mostly compliant with the exception of their respective ``numerator`` and ``denominator`` implementations.

 ``` python
 >>> from numerary.types import numerator